What is a rotator cuff injury?

-Do I need physical therapy for a rotator cuff injury?
+Do I need treatment for a rotator cuff injury?

 Extensive rotator cuff tears may require surgical repair, transfer of alternative tendons or joint replacement.
-However, many people recover from rotator cuff dysfunction with physical therapy exercises that improve the flexibility and strength of the muscles surrounding the shoulder joint.
-Exchange Physical Therapy Group offers a variety of options for rotator cuff injuries.
-Our team of physical therapists in Jersey City and Weehawken utilize a one-on-one approach to diagnosing, treating, and preventing re-injury of your rotator cuff.
-Most importantly, we can help you return to the sports and physical activities that you love.
+However, many people recover from rotator cuff dysfunction with exercises that improve the flexibility and strength of the muscles surrounding the shoulder joint.
+We offer a variety of options for rotator cuff injuries.
+Our teams utilize a one-on-one approach to diagnosing, treating, and preventing re-injury of your rotator cuff.
+Most importantly, we can help you return to the sports and activities that you love.

-If you are suffering from a rotator cuff injury, visit one of our Exchange Physical Therapy Group locations in Jersey City, Hoboken, or Weehawken.
-We are open seven days a week and accept walk-ins so you can come in anytime.
+If you are suffering from a rotator cuff injury, visit one of our locations.
+We are open six days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.